Kilimanjaro Climbing Routes

 Your first day on the mountain will start from Umbwe Gate and continue with a lengthy trek to the first camp on your way - Umbwe camp.
 In spite of the challenge that Umbwe poses to hikers, well thought-out location of camps will contribute to proper acclimatization.

-The trek through Umbwe is available only as a 6-day program.
-Recommended only to experienced hikers in good physical shape.
+The trek through the Umbwe trail is available only as a 6-day program.
+Recommended only to experienced hikers in good physical shape, as the Umbwe route difficulty is quite high for inexperienced trekkers.

-Marangu or “Coca-Cola” route is the most popular route on Kilimanjaro today.
+Marangu or “Coca-Cola” route is the best route to Kilimanjaro today.
 It is the only route where overnight stays are in huts.
 This makes Marangu a good option for hiking during the rainy season.

 The route takes its start at the south-east of Mt Kilimanjaro.
 The entrance to the route, Marangu Gate, is quite close to our climbing base at Aishi Machame Hotel.
 The ride there takes about 1.5 hours.